adri326/rpg-motor/readme.md

 A good part of the basic-16 tileset

-A better map editor with building tools, settings reader and editor A party creator
+A better map editor with building tools, settings reader and editor

+A party creator

+The texture path should be moved from /ressources/images/theme/{theme}/... to /ressources/theme/{theme}/[images]/ when adding texturepack handling

 *List of the tiles ids*